 Earthquake Risk Transfer for Commercial Facilities

-This chapter profiles the Commercial Facilities Sector’s assets, design, and operating characteristics; identifies its primary risks and interdependencies; and describes how the sector’s public-private partnership operates
+This chapter profiles the Commercial Facilities Sector’s assets, design, and operating characteristics; identifies its primary risks and interdependencies; and describes how the sector’s public-private partnership operates and how temporary commercial insurance

 The Commercial Facilities Sector is made up of an extremely diverse range of sites and assets where large numbers of people congregate daily to conduct business, purchase retail products, and enjoy recreational events and accommodations.
 The majority of facilities have open public access and house the business activities and commercial transactions that dominate the economy.
 Commercial Facilities stakeholders must balance security priorities with their need for open access, public confidence, and economic vitality.
 In general, commercial facilities are privately owned and operated with minimal oversight from Federal, State, and regional government regulatory entities; however, government facilities may reside within commercial properties.
 Assets can range from as small as a one-room museum to stadiums that can host events large and high-profile enough to be designated as National Special Security Events (NSSEs).